 Dutch recruiter Michel Rijnders came out with a LinkedIn loophole that allowed posting job openings on the official page of LinkedIn without permission whatsoever.
-The posting is then showed up in the company’s job page along with the other posts that are given the company itself.
+The posting is then shown up in the company’s job page along with the other posts that are given the company itself.
 Rijnders exposed the flaw by publicly posting vacancies for CEO spots at LinkedIn and Google.

 Everyone that pays a small amount of money can post a job on LinkedIn.
 It’s easy.
 You fill in a few details, like the employer.
 And that’s where the problem is.
 Everyone can post jobs that are assigned to any employer of their choosing.
 For example, I can post a job at LinkedIn – you recommend to receive applications via LinkedIn, but I can also set up an external URL to which applicants for your job are redirected – Michel Rijnders, Dutch recruiter